annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 MultiExit Loop Vectorization
 -------------------------------------------------

 Vectorization of loops with multiple exits has always been an attractive but challenging task.
 The last attempt to improve the situation with handling multi-exit loops in general and data-dependent exit loops in particular was taken by Philip several years ago.
 Here is a corresponding discussion on llvm-dev list https://lists.llvm.org/pipermail/llvm-dev/2019-September/134998.html and Philip’s notes on github https://github.com/preames/public-notes/blob/master/multiple-exit-vectorization.rst.
-The goal of this write-up is to kick-off a discussion which should helpfinally define our vision and achieve progress in this critical but difficult task.
+The goal of this write-up is to kick-off a discussion which should help finally define our vision and achieve progress in this critical but difficult task.

 This document is divided into multiple sections: First, we discuss the general approach to support vectorization when we have data dependent exits, including the formulae for predicates, legality constraints and the cost model.
 We go through this same discussion in the second part where we identify a variant of the general approach which does not need predication.